 - Bring the pill containers to hospital.

-- Even if the person seems OK, call the Poisons Information Centre on 13 11 26 for advice on what to do to help.
-The centre is open 24 hours every day, Australia-wide.
+- Even if the person seems okay, call the Poisons Information Centre on 13 11 26 for advice on what to do to help.
+The centre is open 24 hours, 7 days a week.

 Prevention of drug overdose